mjbroekman/BattleTech/Guides/Career_Scoring.md

   * Target == 700 skulls worth of contracts
 * 'Mech Chassis
   * 1273 points per mech chassis (active in Mechbays or in storage)
-  * There is a confirmed score from @Prussian Havoc that would only be accessible by collecting 61 chassis.
-Higher scores will result from more mech chassises.
+  * There is a pre-1.6, confirmed score from Prussian Havoc that would only be accessible by collecting 61 chassis.
+Higher scores will result from more mech chassis.
+  * Chassis from the expansions are supposedly not counted.
   * Target == 55 mech chassis.
-This is below the number of Star League and Flashpoint mechs available (There are 58 mech chassises in the base game without counting the SLDF ones).
 * 'Mech Weight Class Completion
   * 10,000 points per weight class.
-Completing a weight class involves collecting all the non-SLDF, non-Flashpoint mechs for weight class.
+Completing a weight class involves collecting all the non-SLDF, pre-1.3 mechs for weight class.
+See the [Mech Chassis Completion Lists](#mechs-for-weight-class-completion) below for the list of mechs for each class.
   * There are four weight classes.
   * Target == 40k (all four weight classes)
 * 'Mech Chassis Completion
   * Target == 25,000 for completing all four weight classes
 * Mechwarrior Experience
-  * Every 50xp gained by your mechwarriors (other than your immortal Commander) gives you 1 point.
+  * Every 50xp gained by mechwarriors that live in the Barracks gives you 1 point.
+  * Since your Commander lives in the Captain's Quarters, not the Barracks, they do not count towards this XP.
   * Losing a mechwarrior causes you to lose the points for that mechwarrior.
   * Hiring experienced mechwarriors gives you points for the XP they have spent.
   * **You do not need to spend XP on skill nodes for the XP to count**